relaycorp/veraid-js/README.md

 `verify()` will throw an error if the signature is invalid for whatever reason.

-`verifySignature()` will return the id of the Vera member that signed the plaintext, which looks like `user@example.com` if the member is a user or simply `example.com` if the member is a bot (acting on behalf of the organisation `example.com`).
+`verifySignature()` will return the id of the VeraId member that signed the plaintext, which looks like `user@example.com` if the member is a user or simply `example.com` if the member is a bot (acting on behalf of the organisation `example.com`).

 ## Node.js version support